Tile Drainage Act, R.S.O. 1990, c. T.8Skip to content

 7. The council shall lend the money so borrowed under the authority of section 2 in sums of $100 or multiples thereof for a term of ten years at a rate of interest equal to that set out in the debenture by which the funds are borrowed, but the amount loaned to any one applicant shall not exceed the amount applied for nor 75 per cent of the total cost of the drainage work with respect to which the loan is made.
 R.S.O.
 1990, c.
 T.8, s.
 7.

-8. The council shall impose by by-law in the prescribed form and, subject to section 13, shall levy and collect for the term of 10 years, over and above all other rates, upon the land in respect of which the money is lent, a special equal annual rate sufficient to discharge in 10 years the principal and interest of the money lent, and the special rates imposed shall have priority lien status, as described in section 1 of the Municipal Act, 2001, and shall be added to the tax roll.
+8. The council shall impose by by-law in the prescribed form and, subject to section 13, shall levy and collect for the term of 10 years, over and above all other rates, upon the land in respect of which the money is lent, a special equal annual rate sufficient to discharge in 10 years the principal and interest of the money lent, and the special rates imposed shall have priority lien status, as described in section 1 of the Municipal Act, 2001 or section 3 of the City of Toronto Act, 2006, as the case may be, and shall be added to the tax roll.
 2002, c.
 17, Sched.
-F, Table.
+F, Table; 2006, c.
+32, Sched.
+C, s.
+65.

 Repayment where land use is changed